elmtree-askmo/cloudcannon-app/content/learn/psychology/what-have-studies-on-theory-of-mind-revealed-about-the-impact-of-false-belief-tasks.md

 url: /learn/psychology/questions/what-have-studies-on-theory-of-mind-revealed-about-the-impact-of-false-belief-tasks
 score: -1.0
 related_article1:
-    id: 167975
+    id: 167979
-    title: How does play contribute to social cognition development in children?
+    title: >-
+        What is the role of beliefs and desires in decision making?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-play-contribute-to-social-cognition-development-in-children
+    url: /learn/psychology/questions/what-is-the-role-of-beliefs-and-desires-in-decision-making
 related_article2:
-    id: 167974
+    id: 167970
-    title: What cognitive milestones are associated with understanding mental states in child development?
+    title: >-
+        What is the Theory of Mind and why is it significant in cognitive psychology?
     subject: Psychology
-    url: /learn/psychology/questions/what-cognitive-milestones-are-associated-with-understanding-mental-states-in-child-development
+    url: /learn/psychology/questions/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology
 related_article3:
-    id: 167980
+    id: 167982
-    title: How does empathy and perspective taking contribute to interpersonal understanding?
+    title: >-
+        How do cognitive processes differentiate between true and false beliefs?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-empathy-and-perspective-taking-contribute-to-interpersonal-understanding
+    url: /learn/psychology/questions/how-do-cognitive-processes-differentiate-between-true-and-false-beliefs
 related_article4:
     id: 167975
+    title: >-
-    title: How does play contribute to social cognition development in children?
+        How does play contribute to social cognition development in children?
     subject: Psychology
     url: /learn/psychology/questions/how-does-play-contribute-to-social-cognition-development-in-children
 related_article5:
-    id: 167975
+    id: 167976
-    title: How does play contribute to social cognition development in children?
+    title: >-
+        Explain the concept of mental state attribution in cognitive psychology.
     subject: Psychology
-    url: /learn/psychology/questions/how-does-play-contribute-to-social-cognition-development-in-children
+    url: /learn/psychology/questions/explain-the-concept-of-mental-state-attribution-in-cognitive-psychology
 ---

 &nbsp;